Also see the separate glossary for contact lenses.

 Convex: Having an outward curve like the front side of a modern ophthalmic lens.

 Crazed: No, not your customers!
-Crazing means a lens that has cracked or has a web-like pattern of splits across the entire lens surface.
+Crazing means a lens that has cracked or has a web-like pattern of splits cross the entire lens surface.
 Crazing is caused by chemical reaction.

 Crown glass: Another term for glass, or ophthalmic glass.